-- 7.3.1 As a general principle only potable water, as defined in the latest edition of "International Standards of Drinking Water" (WHO), should be used in food handling. - 7.3.2 With the acceptance of the official agency having jurisdiction non-potable water may be used for steam production, refrigeration, fire control and other similar purposes not connected with food.
+7.3.1 As a general principle only potable water, as defined in the latest edition of "International Standards of Drinking Water" (WHO), should be used in food handling.

+7.3.2 With the acceptance of the official agency having jurisdiction non-potable water may be used for steam production, refrigeration, fire control and other similar purposes not connected with food.
 However, non-potable water may, with specific acceptance by the official agency having jurisdiction, be used in certain food handling areas provided this does not constitute a hazard to health.

-7.3.3 Water re-circulated for re-use within an establishment should be treated and maintained in a condition so that no health hazard can result from its use.
-The treatment process should be kept under constant surveillance.
-Alternatively, re-circulated water which has received no further treatment may be used in conditions where its use would not constitute a health hazard and will not contaminate either the raw material or the end-product.
-Re-circulated water should have a separate distribution system which can be readily identified.
+7.3.3 Water re-circulated for re-use within an establishment should be treated and maintained in a condition so that no health hazard can result from The treatment process should be kept under constant surveillance. its use.
+Alternatively, re-circulated water which has received no further treatment may be used in conditions where its use would not constitute a health hazard and contaminate either raw material end-product. will not the or the Re-circulated water should have a separate distribution system which can be readily identified.
 The acceptance of the official agency having jurisdiction should be required for any treatment process and for the use of re-circulated water in any food process.